On Nonzero Coefficients of Binary Cyclotomic Polynomials: Preliminaries

 First, we record the following result of Korolev and Changa~\cite[Theorem~1]{KC}, which we use instead of the bound from~\cite[Theorem~3.2]{FS}, employed in~\cite{F13}.

 \begin{lemma} If $p^{3/2}\ge z \ge p^{12/13}$, where $p$ is prime, we have for every $\varepsilon>0$

 for every integer $a$ with $\gcd(a,p)=1$ and $1\le y\le z\le 2y$. \end{lemma}

+We also recall that~\cite[Theorem~1.5]{FKM} gives an nontrivial bound on very general sums over primes, but this does not seem to be of any help for our particular application.

-Furthermore, similarly to~\cite{F13}, we also use a bound on the sums $S_p(a;y,z)$ on average over $p$.
+Furthermore, similar to~\cite{F13}, we also use bounds on the sums $S_p(a;y,z)$ on average over $p$.
 However, here, instead of the bound from~\cite{FS}, we use a stronger result by Irving~\cite[Theorem~1.1]{Ir}.
 In fact, we need it in slightly more general form when the limits of summation $y_p$ and $z_p$ are allowed to vary with $p$; one can easily check that the argument of Irving~\cite{Ir} produces this extension without any changes.

 \begin{lemma} For $P, Q \ge 1$, the inequality

 holds uniformly over $P^{3/2}\ge 2Q\ge (2P)^{2/3}$ and for any sequences $(y_p)_{P<p\le 2P}$ and $(z_p)_{P<p\le 2P}$ satisfying $Q\le y_p\le z_p\le 2Q$. \end{lemma}